zahrabashir98/Can-tStop/README.md

 Welcome to the GitHub repository for the classic game, "Can't Stop".

 ## The Program!
+Here is the program that you need to understand and explain in our questionnaire.
+The strategy implemented within this code is known as Couto's strategy, named after its developer.
 ```
 def get_action(self, state):
     actions = state.available_moves()